Pet Travel Requirements

 • Contain Praziquantel to be effective against Echinococcus tapeworm

 Stronghold, Advocate, Frontline or Frontline Combo, Nexgard or Nexgard Spectra will not be accepted and will result in the animal being refused travel.
+This list is not exhaustive.

 Short trips